menu

 Overview

 Minden City is a tiny village located in the state of Michigan.
 With a population of 181 people and just one neighborhood, Minden City is the 656th largest community in Michigan.
-Minden City has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Minden City was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-When you are in Minden City, you'll notice that it is more blue-collar than most other communities in America.
-51.04% of Minden City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Minden City is generally considered to be a blue-collar town.
+51.04% of the Minden City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Minden City is a village of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Minden City who work in food service (15.63%), office and administrative support (6.25%), and architecture and engineering (5.21%).

 Also of interest is that Minden City has more people living here who work in computers and math than 95% of the places in the US.